MuseGNN: Forming Scalable, Convergent GNN Layers that Minimize a Sampling-Based Energy: Experiments

-\paragraph{Accuracy Comparisons.} As shown in \Cref{tab:acc}, \model achieves similar accuracy to a comparable full-graph unfolded GNN model on the small datasets (satisfying our first objective from above), while the latter is incapable of scaling to even the mid-sized \texttt{ogbn-products} benchmark.
+\textbf{Accuracy Comparisons.} As shown in \Cref{tab:acc}, \model achieves similar accuracy to a comparable full-graph unfolded GNN model on the small datasets (satisfying our first objective from above), while the latter is incapable of scaling to even the mid-sized \texttt{products} benchmark.
 Meanwhile, \model is generally better than the other GNN baselines, particularly so on the largest dataset, \texttt{IGB-full}.
-Notably, \model exceeds the performance of GAT with neighbor sampling, the current SOTA for homogeneous graph models on both \texttt{MAG240M} and \texttt{IGB-full}.
-Please also refer to \Cref{sec:gamma-ablation} for \model accuracy ablations involving $\gamma$, where we show that while even $\gamma = 0$ achieves strong results, increasing $\gamma >0$ can lead to further improvement.
-Likewise, \Cref{sec:sample-ablation-baseline} contains experiments showing that the improvement of \model is not merely a product of using ShadowKHop sampling instead of more traditional neighbor sampling with baseline models; there we show that when switched to offline ShadowKHop sampling, the baseline GNNs degrade further, possibly because they are not anchored to an integrated energy.
+Notably, \model exceeds the performance of GAT (NS) and FreshGNN, the current SOTA for homogeneous graph models on \texttt{MAG240M} and \texttt{IGB-full}.
+Similarly, \model outperforms all of the additional scalable GNN frameworks presented in \Cref{sec:acc-ext}.
+In terms of prior work scaling UGNNs, public code for USP is presently not available; however, based on reported results from \citet{usp} using the same full-graph energy (\ref{eq:full-graph-energy}), \model performance is significantly higher; see \texttt{arxiv} and \texttt{products} results in \Cref{tab:acc}.
+As for LazyGNN, results are competitive on the small- and medium-sized datasets, but deteriorate rapidly on \texttt{papers100M} and run OOM on the largest datasets.
+We note that all methods relying on GAS (including LazyGNN) experience degradation as the data sizes increase.
+See Appendix \ref{sec:exp-detail} for more USP/LazyGNN details.

-\paragraph{Timing Comparisons.} Turning to model complexity, \Cref{tab:speed} displays the training speed of \model relative to two common baselines.
-From these results, we observe that \model executes with a similar epoch time (satisfying our second objective from above).
+\textbf{Timing Comparisons.} Turning to model complexity, \Cref{tab:speed} displays the training speed of \model relative to two common GNN baselines as well as LazyGNN.
+From these results, we observe that \model executes with a similar epoch time to the GNNs (satisfying our second objective from above), and much more efficiently relative to LazyGNN.
+Note that without public code, we are unable to compare timing with USP.